daphne-eu/daphne/doc/DaphneLib/Overview.md

 ```

 First, DAPHNE's Python library must be imported **(1)**.
-We plan to make this as simple as `import daphne` in the future.

 Then, a `DaphneContext` must be created **(2)**.
 The `DaphneContext` offers means to obtain DAPHNE matrices and frames, which serve as the starting point for defining complex computations.